Ali-Mikael/IS-course/kill-chain.md

 >**Insights**
 >
-> - Building a strong, informed and consistent strategy is crucial for defending APT's.
+> - Building a holistic, informed and consistent strategy is crucial for defending APT's.
 >
->The use of key indicators plays a central role in developing strategy, as it allows defenders to use the persistence against its adversaries, and makes the defenders more resilient.
->
+> - With the use of key indicators, understanding adversary objectives and knowledge of technologies & infrastructure, one has the building blocks to build a resiliant strategy against APT's.